 In the Library, you’ll see both the original and the copy, which means you can edit both individually.

-Select the item in the library, press the Edit button and the Edit Object box will come up.
+Select the new item in the library, press the Edit Gear button and the Edit Object box will come up if you would like to change any settings.

 Searching for Yard Accessories in the Library